 you believe someone is covering up wrongdoing

-If Staff are uncertain whether something is within the scope of this policy you should direct them to an appropriate person within your organisation or, if they feel unable, an external advisory organisation such as ACAS / PCAW who provide whistleblowing advice.
+If Staff is uncertain whether something is within the scope of this policy you should direct them to an appropriate person within your organisation or if they feel unable, an external advisory organisation such as ACAS / PCAW who provide whistleblowing advice.

-Firstly, it should direct the whistle blower to at least two senior leaders for your organisation whose roles (and relationships) are independent from each other for example:
+Firstly, it should direct the whistleblower to at least two senior leaders for your organisation whose roles (and relationships) are independent of each other for example:

 The Head of the Organisation

-A named Governor/Trustee / Director for the organization who has taken responsible for managing whistleblowing and has the appropriate knowledge to deal with whistleblowing.
+A named Governor/Trustee / Director for the organization who has taken responsibility for managing whistleblowing and has the appropriate knowledge to deal with whistleblowing.

 You should then outline the steps that will be taken by the above individual for example: